urholaukkarinen/code-stats-vim/README.md

 let g:airline_section_x = airline#section#create_right(['tagbar', 'filetype', '%{CodeStatsXp()}'])
 ```

+If there was an error (eg. no network connection, invalid API key), `CodeStatsXp()` returns `C::S ERR`.
+An error message can be seen in `g:codestats_error`.
+When a pulse is successfully sent, the error is cleared.

 ## Hacking on `code-stats-vim`

 Point vim-plug to a local copy: `Plug '~/code-stats-vim'`.
 Edit.
 Run lint with `flake8` and tests with `pytest`.